 Treating page copy like a guide or short article instead of traditional SEO copy has been proven to improve page rankings within a few weeks.

 We know because we’ve done it with some of our own clients.
-This is something for all Office Fittings retailers to bear in mind.
+This is something for all office furniture retailers to bear in mind.

 The word ‘cheap’ appears four times in the keyword sets.